James Baldwin is a revolutionary historical figure and honorary unapologetic, and every piece of work that he has left behind is brilliant.

 The film I Am Not Your Negro draws upon Baldwin’s notes on the lives and assassinations of Medgar Evers, Malcolm X, and Martin Luther King Jr. to explore and bring a fresh and radical perspective to the current racial narrative in America.
 The film revisits his work, speeches, and television appearances weaved with the grainy footage of 1940s Birmingham, Alabama, juxtaposed by videos of 2014 Ferguson, Missouri.

-Here are the most unforgettable quotes from the documentary, which can be seen on PBS January 15, 2018.
+Here are the most unforgettable quotes from the documentary, which can be seen on the PBS series, Independent Lens on January 15, 2018.

 1.“Leaving aside the bloody catalog of oppression, what this does to [the American Negro] is it destroys his sense of reality.
 It comes as a great shock around the age of 6-7 that when Gary Cooper killing off the American Indians, when you were rooting for Gary Cooper, the Indians are you.
 It comes as a great shock to discover that the country, which is your birth place, and to which you owe your life and your identity has not in it’s whole system of reality involved any place for you.”